uploadcare/file-uploader/solutions/file-uploader/README.md

 # <a name="styling"></a>🎀 Styling

 For the look & feel customization, you can use the "Elements" section in your browser developer tools panel.
 It's easy to find any uploader inner components and their contents because they have custom tag names.
-You don't need any specific tools, unlike with such libraries as React.
-Those tag names could be used as convenient CSS selectors.
+You don't need any specific tools, unlike with libraries like React.
+These tag names could be used as convenient CSS selectors.

 There are three major levels of possible styling customizations: